Long Story Short (TV series)

-Long Story Short is an American adult animated comedy drama television series created by BoJack Horseman creator Raphael Bob-Waksberg that premiered on August 22, 2025, on Netflix.
-Ahead of its premiere, it was renewed for a second season.
+Long Story Short is an American adult animated comedy-drama television series that was created by Raphael Bob-Waksberg and premiered on Netflix on August 22, 2025.
+Before its premiere, it was renewed for a second season, which is set to premiere in 2026.

 Premise

-The series tells a story of a middle-class Jewish family in a non-linear timeline.
-Three siblings: Avi (Ben Feldman), Shira (Abbi Jacobson), and Yoshi (Max Greenfield) experience ordinary adult events while looking back on their childhood.
+Long Story Short is about a middle-class, Jewish family whose narrative is told in a non-linear fashion.
+The main characters are three siblings—Avi (Ben Feldman), Shira (Abbi Jacobson), and Yoshi (Max Greenfield)—who experience ordinary, adult events while looking back on their childhood.